abhijitmk/Rock-paper-scissors-spock-lizard-game/README.md

 Click on the play button to run the program.

-This was done as a part of the Coursera Course - Interactive Programming using Python
+This was done as a part of the Coursera Course - Interactive Programming in Python ( by Rice University )